 You can reach the Golden Gate Bridge from downtown and Union Square on Muni.
 Take the #38 bus westbound to Park Presidio Boulevard.
 Transfer to the #28 bus northbound to get to the Golden Gate Bridge.
 If you’re taking a Golden Gate Transit bus from downtown, the #10, #70 or #80 lines will take you to the bridge.

 The free PresidiGo Shuttle’s downtown route will also take you to the Golden Gate Bridge Welcome Center.
 The shuttle system is a great option to use to explore the Presidio, with free and accessible service seven days a week, and with 40 stops within the national park.

 If interested in biking across the bridge, the Presidio offers bike rentals and electric bike-share opportunities, plus a recommended bike path through Crissy Field.
 For more information, visit the Presidio online.

-Golden Gate Bridge Attractions
+Tips for Photographing the Golden Gate Bridge

 One of the most photographed landmarks in the world, the Golden Gate Bridge is an Instagram hit whenever it’s posted.
 Here are a few favorite angles and best time of day to snag a shot that will give your followers serious FOMO:

 An under the bridge angle from Fort Point is the perfect spot to catch the first rays of sunshine striking the enormous orange superstructure.

 From Baker Beach, get an outside-the-gate view of the bridge and the Marin headlands.

 Now’s the time to photograph the bridge with the city skyline in the background.
 Travel across to the Marin headlands.
 Take the Alexander Avenue turnoff and follow Golden Gate National Recreation Area signs leading under Hwy.
 101 south toward San Francisco.
 Take first turn up to headlands.